 In October 2013 I set out to use my slow cooker every day for a year to make Weight Watchers friendly crock pot recipes.
 And though I lost momentum at the halfway mark, I still continue to use my slow cooker several days a week.
 It’s an amazing device that can do so much to simplify life in the kitchen.

 When I’m not experimenting in the kitchen, I share my other passion as a Private Yoga Instructor, where I specialize in helping adults over 50 discover the powerful benefits of gentle yoga.

 In my free time I love to relax with family and friends, take long walks with my golden ‘Francie,’ read and hang out on my yoga mat.

-I believe that the key to living happy, healthy and slim is all about balance and moderation and committing to taking care of yourself.
-It’s the wisdom demonstrated by my Nana, who lived to be 93.
+It’s taken me years decades to find my personal recipe for living happy, healthy and slim.
+For me it’s all about balance and moderation and committing to taking care of myself.
+It’s the wisdom demonstrated by my Nana, who lived to be 93

 Please feel free to re-post my content on your blog/website/facebook/pinterest etc. Just credit me with a link back to Simple Nourished Living and send me a link when you put it up.
 Thanks!